November in the Grand Canyon

 Despite November being a great time to visit, there are some drawbacks to this month that visitors should be aware of.
 First is that the North Rim may or may not be open based on when you go in the month.
 It closes on the first heavy snowfall after October 15, which usually doesn’t happen until November.
 This makes planning a visit to the North Rim tricky.
 If you want to see it truly deserted, you can plan a trip to camp in November and take the risk that the road will still be open.
 This much more remote and wild section of the park is definitely worth a visit, and many visitors feel as though they have missed out if they don’t get to see it.
 But November brings uncertainty with whether or not the road will be open.

-Related to this, November also brings the possibility of unpleasant winter weather at the rims.
-While the floor of the canyon is a desert environment that is very much like death Valley or Joshua Tree National Park in winter temperatures, the rims are mountainous, Alpine environments.
-Sitting at 7000 to 8000 feet of elevation (depending on your location), visiting the rims of the Grand Canyon in winter is much like visiting sequoia national park or Yosemite in the winter.
-A heavy snow storm in November can not only close roads and halt hiking activities but can also create a white out conditions where even sightseeing is impossible.
-Visitors that are unlucky enough to visit during a white out aren’t able to see the canyon at all, as visibility is only 20 or 30 feet ahead of you.
-Even if you happen to be at the rim during a white out, if you were spending more than a few days the storm should subside.
-But either way, you will have lost time to do outdoor activities due to the weather.
 This is also a concern for hikers and backpackers wanting to go into the canyon.
 While the temperatures inside the canyon are perfect for hiking, snow storms, ice, and whiteouts can make hiking into it impossible.
 Hiking is the only way into the canyon this time of year as white water rafting and still water rafting have closed for the season due to the cold.
 While backcountry permits and lodge accommodations in the park are easier to get in November than they are earlier in the season, they can still be competitive, especially if the weather is nice.
-Rim to rim permits early in the month when the North Rim is likely to still be open are very difficult to get along with reservations at Phantom Ranch at the bottom of the canyon.
-Even with those drawbacks in mind however, November is an excellent time of year to visit the canyon.
-If you go on a backpacking or hiking tour with a guiding company, you’ll be able to avoid the headache that comes with securing permits and planning out a safe itinerary.
-These trips are great options if you’ve never backpacked before, never winter camped before, or even if you were a season hiker but want a more relaxed trip with a solid itinerary.
+Rim-to-rim permits early in the month when the North Rim is likely to still be open are very difficult to get along with reservations at Phantom Ranch at the bottom of the canyon.
+With these drawbacks in mind, November is an excellent time of year to visit the canyon.
+By joining a backpacking or hiking tour with a guiding company, you’ll be able to avoid the headache that comes with securing permits and planning out a safe itinerary.
+These trips are great options if you’ve never backpacked before, never winter camped before, or even if you were a seasoned hiker but want a more relaxed trip with a solid itinerary.